tmbuza/imap-exploratory-analysis/README.md

 # IMAP-PART-4: Exploratory Analysis of Microbiome Data

 ---In Progress---

 <br>

+## :tada: Related work
-## :tada: IMAP Repos integrated with Snakemake and GitHub Actions!
+> Here we show the IMAP Repos integrated with Snakemake and GitHub Actions!

 | Repo | Description | Summary |
 |-------------------------|---------------------------------------------------|-----------------|